LandonSchropp/dotfiles/readme.md

 ## PostgreSQL

 [PostgreSQL](http://www.postgresql.org/) is an open-source SQL database.
 OS X ships with and old version of PostgreSQL preinstalled.
-Most of the instructions for installing PostgreSQL were borrowed from [this great Railscast](http://railscasts.com/episodes/342-migrating-to-postgresql?view=asciicast).

 To install the newest version, use: